 Originally in Astounding Science Fiction August 1956

-A good story from an author new to me – he did in fact have a 30-year career, mostly short SF.
+A good story from an author new to me – he did in fact have a 30-year career, mostly short SF, but mostly written 56-66.
 He looks at how the men who have been to the moon come back with ‘The Far Look’ : something about being the only two members of humanity on the moon for several weeks evidently does something to a man.
 We find out about a couple of previous missions to the moon, and then the story follows the current pair, who have to overcome a couple of obstacles – at one point very similar to ‘The Martian’.
 And they do make it home, and they do indeed return with ‘The Far Look’.
 Worth remembering that this was written a decade and a half before the first moon landing!
 [23rd Feb 2023]

 E.L.
 Malpas.
 When Grandfather Flew to the Moon.